 - This event has passed.

-The Voodoo Festival or the Fête du Vaudou is a celebration of traditional religions in the West African country of Benin, the cradle of the voodoo cult.
+The Voodoo Festival or the Fête du Vaudou on 10 January is a celebration of traditional religions in the West African country of Benin, the cradle of the voodoo cult.

 Voodoo claims a prominent place in the identity of Benin where the pantheon of gods includes more than 300 deities.
 The belief that everything is spirit, including humans, is a central tenet in voodoo which combines different elements such as medicine and philosophy.